JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ## Policy Details

 ### Seek to minimise the burden on scraped sites
 Excessive use of Web Scraping can be burdensome, and overuse on a single webpage may have a detrimental impact to the operation of the website.
-To avoid such scenarios, we will maintain a register of DiffWatch® activity and follow these practices, where applicable, and always act within the law:
+To avoid such scenarios, we will maintain a register of DiffSpider activity and follow these practices, where applicable, and always act within the law:

 - Assess other possible data collection methods, such API’s or Webservices, before considering the use of Web Crawling and Web Scraping
+- Ensure that your crawler obeys [robots.txt conventions](http://www.robotstxt.org/wc/robots.html)
-- Respect scraping limitations enforced via documents like the Robots Exclusion Protocol (Robots.txt) and Site Terms and Conditions
+- Respect scraping limitations enforced via documents like the Robots Exclusion Protocol (Robots.txt) and Site Terms and Conditions obeys robots.txt conventions.
 - Delay accessing pages on the same domain
 - Adding idle time between requests
 - Limiting the depth of crawl for link collection within the given domain